Chukobyte/crescent/README.md

 ## Building

 Supports Windows and linux builds at the moment.
+Crescent engine can be either built with cmake or make.
+All build commands should be executed from the project's root directory.

+### CMake

+**MinGW build**
+1. Install MinGW through MSYS2
+2. Update pacman: `pacman -Syy`
+3. Install the following packages:
+    * `pacman -S mingw-w64-x86_64-SDL2`
+    * `pacman -S mingw-w64-x86_64-freetype`
+    * `pacman -S mingw-w64-x86_64-python`
+4. Run cmake

+### Make

+*Note: Currently outdated*

 These environment variables are required to be set before building with make.

 | Environment Variable  |                      Description                   | Required | Default Value |
 |:---------------------:|:--------------------------------------------------:|:--------:|:-------------:|